ProhibitedTV/BitRiver-Live/docs/quickstart.md

 - **Quickstart re-run pulled the wrong OME version** – When reusing an existing installation, keep `BITRIVER_OME_IMAGE_TAG` aligned with the version that matches your `Server.xml` schema before re-running `./scripts/quickstart.sh` or `docker compose up -d`.
 The quickstart and `scripts/render-ome-config.sh --check` both compare the tag in `.env` with the marker stamped inside
   `deploy/ome/Server.generated.xml` and force a regeneration before Compose starts if they diverge.
-The default `0.15.10` tag remains compatible with the bundled configuration; if you bump the tag, confirm the `<Bind>`/`<IP>` requirements against the upstream schema and adjust `deploy/ome/Server.xml` accordingly.
+The default `0.16.0` tag is the first OME release that accepts the managers `<AccessToken>` block used by the health check; when running an older OME tag that lacks `<AccessToken>`, leave `BITRIVER_OME_ACCESS_TOKEN` empty and re-render the config so the tag is omitted from `Server.generated.xml`.
 - **Environment tweaks** – Edit `.env` and rerun `docker compose up -d` to apply changes.
 The compose stack automatically loads the file so you never need to touch `deploy/docker-compose.yml` directly.